wangyf/SORDlatest/README.md

 - [x] Bug in computing radiated energy, negative value (change temporal integral of fracture (+frictional) energy from rectangular to trapezoidal shape.)
 - [ ] Bug in applying -R for reading initial stress tensor or bulk materials of cells (small variations after reading in) and may affect elastoplastic rupture dynamics
 - [ ] Bug in PML zone when plasticity and rate and state law are applied.
 (Perhaps the rupture occures in PML zone)
+- [ ] Bug found when in plasticity large stress drop are used ->(NAN wavefields). (will check from boundary or somewhere else)

 ### legend
 - [ ] means bug found